 We are more than human beings, more than physical beings; we are spiritual beings, and it is through our spiritual nature that we are connected and in tune.
 If there exist intentions that are something other than good, they are weak because they have nothing to connect with.
 With our good intentions, we do good things.
 Yes, good intentions can and do produce good results.

 When times are tough, all this stuff may become just a bunch of words.
 When we suffer tragedy and loss, many of us will question our faith, the idea of a perfect world becoming nonsense.
 The same can be said when we suffer at the hands of hateful and hurtful people.
 Extreme events of nature can bring us to our knees.
 How can these things happen?
-"Why?"
-We ask.
-It can also be said that we suffer by our own hand, with our self defeating behaviors and not so good habits.
+"Why?", we ask.
+It may also be that we suffer by our own hand, with our self defeating behaviors and not so good habits.
 And there are always some disappointments and frustrations in our lives, and just some plain old difficult days.

 Some of these hurts are of the kind that we can never seem to be reconciled with.
 As for some other of these hurts, there are those who look back on them and see them as a part of their growth.
 Some look back at certain trials as necessary events that led them to where they are today.
 But try telling that to someone who is in the thick of it.
 Looks like some of that randomness and uncertainty does lead to some messed up things in the world and in our lives.
 Any way you look at it, human suffering is real, part of the equation, as one might say.
 Yes, human suffering is real.
 Just ask the man who died on the cross